Interim Managing Director

 A native Washingtonian, Lisa earned her Master of Science degree from the MIT Sloan School of Management and her Bachelor of Arts degree from Newcomb College of Tulane University.

-Jillian Lopez is the Program Coordinator of the Public Leadership Education Network (PLEN), the only national organization with the sole focus of preparing college women for careers in public policy.
-Based in Washington, D.C., Jillian is responsible for supporting the development and implementation of PLEN program initiatives and recruitment of college women nationwide.
+Fahim Gulamali is the Program Coordinator of the Public Leadership Education Network (PLEN), the only national organization with the sole focus of preparing college women for careers in public policy.
+Based in Washington D.C., Fahim is responsible for supporting the development and implementation of PLEN program initiatives and recruitment of college women nationwide.